 Not only has this internship been insightful in an academic sense but it has also made me realize that creating games is what I really want to do.
 While software development has its own challenges, I find it less fun and less rewarding.

-Nevertheless I think my tool has turned out great.
+Nevertheless, I think my tool has turned out great.
 There is a lot of potential in the LIVE Game Design project and I hope my tool can be used to help game studios stay competitive in the market.

 I wish to thank everyone once more, and thank you for reading my thesis, I hope it was insightful and has provided the information you had hoped to acquire.